davidrbourke/DVA-C02/EC2.md

   - Scope is Region or Availability Zone (AZ).
   - Buy or sell in the Reserved Instance Marketplace
 - Reservation period: 1 or 3 years (longer is greater discount)
-- Payment: No upfront, partial upfront, all upfront (greater discount for upfront)
+- Payment: No upfront, partial upfront, all upfront (more upfront is larger discount)

 #### Convertable Reserved Instances